Effective Date: From 12/12/2024

 We only collect the information needed to help practitioners facilitate the appointments you request and improve the services we provide.

-If you have any questions or concerns, you can contact our Data Protection Officer at support@docmap.co.uk.
+If you have any questions or concerns, you can contact our privacy lead at admin@docmap.co.uk.

 To help facilitate and improve your healthcare appointment experience, we may collect: